 The Tung O Ancient Trail has been the main connection between Tung Chung and Tai O for generations.
 You can enjoy views of the spectacular Hong Kong-Zhuhai-Macao Bridge as you follow the coastline to Tai O.

-Dubbed “the Venice of the Orient”, Tai O is a quaint fishing village featuring.
+Dubbed “the Venice of the Orient”, Tai O is a quaint fishing village featuring stilt houses.
 You will also find traditional sun-dried seafood and delicacies such as shrimp paste and salted egg yolks.

 Converted from a former police station and dating back to 1902, theoffers colonial-style guest rooms and a glass-roof restaurant for visitors who want to get a taste of the more refined side of Tai O.